 - From the My Apps and Games menu, access the Settings menu.

-- Once you’re inside the Settings menu of the Child account, choose the Custom template (under Privacy) to start editing the custom Privacy preferences.
+- Once you’re inside the Settings menu of the Child account, choose the Custom template (under Privacy) to begin editing the custom privacy preferences.

-- Restart your Xbox One console, sign in with your Child account and repeat the action that was previously causing the Error Code: 103 to see if the issue has been resolved.
+- Restart your Xbox One console and sign in with your Child account.
+Check to see if the problem is now resolved or not.

 In case you’re still encountering the same problem, move down to the next potential fix below.

-Note: One of these generic addresses should take you to your router settings menu, but in case they don’t search online for specific steps on accessing your router settings.
+Note: One of these generic addresses should take you to your router settings menu, but in case they don’t, we have a detailed guide on finding your router’s IP address.

 - Once you arrive at the login screen, go ahead and type in your login credentials.
-If you haven’t accessed this menu before, you should be able to sign in with the default credentials (admin as user and 1234 as password)
+If you haven’t accessed this menu before, you should be able to sign in with the default credentials (admin as the user and 1234 as the password).

-- Once you’re finally inside your router settings, look for the Advanced menu / NAT Forwarding and look for an option named UPnP.
+- In the router settings, look for the Advanced menu or NAT Forwarding, and search for an option named UPnP.

-- When you finally manage to locate it, enable it, and save the changes to enforce the change.
+- Enable it, and save the changes to enforce the change.

-- Once you successfully manage to enable Universal Plug and Play, reboot both your router and your Xbox One console and see if the Roblox error repeats by attempting to join a game once again.
+- Reboot both your router and your Xbox One console and see if the Roblox error repeats by attempting to join a game once again.

-B. Forwarding the Ports used by Roblox manually
+B. Forward the Ports used by Roblox manually

 - Follow steps 1 to 3 from the guide above to get inside the NAT Forwarding / Port Forwarding menu of your router settings.

-- Once you’re inside the Port Forwarding menu, locate the menu that allows you to forward the ports manually and start forwarding the ports that are required by Roblox on Xbox One:
+- Once you are inside the Port Forwarding menu, locate the option that allows you to manually forward the ports, and begin forwarding the ports required for Roblox on Xbox One.